jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) the comparative value method; or
   (d) the deemed rate of return method; or
   (e) the fair dividend rate method; or
-  (f) the cost method.
+  (f) the cost method; or
+  (g) the revenue account method.
 Choosing method
-(2) The person must choose which calculation method applies by completing their return of income accordingly, but the choice is limited by sections EX 46, EX 47, EX 47B, EX 48, and EX 62.
+(2) The person must choose which calculation method applies by completing their return of income accordingly, but the choice is limited by sections EX 46, EX 46B, EX 47, EX 47B, EX 48, and EX 62.

 ### EX 45 Exclusion of amounts of death benefit
 No FIF income